-Being comfortable in the water is a generalized skill, but being able to tread water efficiently is very specific.
+Being comfortable in the water is a generalized skill, but treading water efficiently is a very specific essential skill in SOF selection.
 There’s a right way and a wrong way.

 Treading with fins is straightforward and doesn’t require much discussion.
 It’s more about physical endurance than technique, as long as you have the basics of finning down and are moving more from your hips than your knees.

 Treading water with boots or bare feet, however, is an art form.
 One of the most important things to keep in mind about this is that you get much more propulsion off the sides of your feet than you do the tops and bottoms.
 Bare feet don’t make great fins.

 This is why athletes like water polo players master the “eggbeater” treading technique, which fixates your hips and knees in flexion, as if you were sitting in an invisible chair, and uses rotational power from your hips.
 This way, you’re using as much of the lateral surface of your feet and legs as possible to generate propulsion.
 Another way to think of the eggbeater is that it’s almost the same kicking motion as used in a breaststroke, but alternating from one side to the other instead of with both legs at once.